Angie Bowie: Personal life

-Following her divorce, Angela Barnett had a long-term relationship with punk musician Drew Blood (born Andrew Lipka); they had a daughter, Stacia Larranna Celeste Lipka (also referred to as Stasha).
+Before the end of her marriage to David Bowie, she had a long-term relationship with punk musician Drew Blood (born Andrew Lipka); they had a daughter, Stacia Larranna Celeste Lipka (also referred to as Stasha) born in July 1980.
 She later lived in Tucson, Arizona.

 In 1993, she began a relationship with Michael Gassett, an electrical engineer nearly 20 years her junior.
 As of 2016 they lived in Acworth, Georgia.